Creamydark/cvsu_go_demo/README.md

 # **Please note that this app is not affiliated with Cavite State University.**

+1. **Courses Offered**:
+   - Displays a list of available courses with detailed information such as the Bachelor of Science in Psychology, Information Technology, Business Management, and Secondary Education.
+   - Includes images and brief summaries for each course.

+2. **Student Portal**:
+   - Personalized greeting for the user (e.g., "Welcome, Marc Luis Sagunto").
+   - Information about enrollment status, current semester, year and section, course, and academic year.
+   - Lists pre-registration options and current subjects with their details.

+3. **Detailed Course Information**:
+   - Provides specific details about each course, including the department, chairperson, number of total units, contact hours, and program summary.

+4. **Core Values and Quality Policy**:
+   - Emphasizes the institution's commitment to truth, excellence, and service.
+   - Highlights the mission and quality policy of the university.

+5. **Sign-In Page**:
+   - Allows students and instructors to log in using their credentials (Student ID and password).
+   - Indicates that this is a demo with test fields.

+6. **Navigation Menu**:
+   - Provides access to home, courses offered, and developer options.
+   - Simple and user-friendly navigation layout.

+7. **Notifications**:
+   - Displays notifications and reminders, such as greeting messages from the university.

+These features suggest that the app is designed to help students and instructors manage their academic information, stay informed about courses, and receive notifications from the university.
+The app appears to prioritize ease of use, accessibility, and comprehensive details about academic offerings and institutional values.

 **Technologies and Tools Used:**
 - **Kotlin**: A modern programming language for Android development.
 - **Jetpack Compose**: A toolkit for building native UI components.